saverioscagnoli/karna/README.md

 - [ ] 3D space and rendering

 ## ⚠️⚠️

-Karna is its VERY EARLY stage of development, so many breaking changes and rewrites WILL occur.
+Karna is in its VERY EARLY stage of development, so many breaking changes and rewrites WILL occur.

 ## Dependencies